 Nowadays I find my clients or those around me striving for an Athlete type status, meal prepping or training as if they are stepping on stage in twelve weeks.
 While there is absolutely nothing wrong with putting all of your energy into your training and your food you have to remember your end goal.
 What do you actually want your result to be?

-Take a step back and think about what you want, if you want to feel comfortable in your clothes, confident on the beach and have a functional level of fitness which compliments your daily routine then that will a different level of commitment.
+Take a step back and think about what you want, if you want to feel comfortable in your clothes, confident on the beach and have a functional level of fitness which compliments your daily routine then that will be a different level of commitment.
 Have you ever thought about the level of commitment you need?
 Comment below!